menandmice/micetro_docs/guides/management-console/console_dhcp_scopes.rst

 IP Address Details
 ^^^^^^^^^^^^^^^^^^

 The IP Address details window contains all information pertaining to an IP Address in the application, including DNS records, DHCP reservations, and custom properties.
-To access the *IP Address details* window from the DHCP scope dialog you need to double click on an IP Address in the DHCP scope dialog, or right-click on an IP Address and select the Open menu item.
+To access the *IP Address details* window from the DHCP scope dialog you need to double-click on an IP Address in the DHCP scope dialog, or right-click on an IP Address and select the Open menu item.

 The IP Address details window is documented in :ref:`ip-address-dialog`.
 However, when the IP Address details window is opened from the DHCP scope dialog, information on any DHCP reservation associated with the IP Address displays as well.
 A reservation can be created by clicking the Create button on the DHCP Panel.
 You can also create and edit a reservation directly from the DHCP scope dialog by selecting the appropriate menu item when right-clicking on an IP Address.
 The IP Address dialog box is not available if only a DHCP license key has been entered.
-In this case, the reservation dialog box will be displayed when double clicking an entry in the DHCP scope.
+In this case, the reservation dialog box will be displayed when double-clicking an entry in the DHCP scope.

 Subranges of Scopes
 ^^^^^^^^^^^^^^^^^^^